fivdi/bot-io/README.md

  * GPIO - General Purpose Input Output
  * PWM - Pulse Width Modulation
  * UART - Serial Communication

+## Installation

+    $ npm install bot-io

+## News & Updates

+### bot-io v1.0.0 - March 28th 2016

+bot-io v1.0.0 dropped support for the 3.8.x kernel and added support for the 4.1.x kernel. bot-io v0.1.1 was the last version of bot-io that supported the 3.8.x kernel.

+ * The Ain rawValue() method used to return a millivolt value in the range 0 to 1800.
+Now it returns a value in the range 0 to 4095.
+ * Ain constructor option vsenseScale was removed.
+ * The Pwm constant LOW used to be used to represent normal polarity PWM.
+Now the Pwm constant NORMAL should be used for this purpose.
+ * The Pwm constant HIGH used to be used to represent inversed polarity PWM.
+Now the Pwm constant INVERSED should be used for this purpose.

 ## Usage